Experiencing the Wisdom Mind:

 More information available at ICSeminary

-Seminar Details: October 17th – 19th 2025
+Seminar Details: October 23-25, 2026

-• Sunday the 19th – 9am to 1pm
+- Sunday, Oct.
+25, 9am to 1pm

 Lodging and Meals: All lodging and commuter fees include 3 meals and snacks as well as access to all Seminary accommodations.

-• 90-minute lunch and breaks throughout the day
+- 90-minute lunch and breaks throughout the day

-• Dining and snacks offered at the seminary
+- Dining and snacks offered at the seminary

-Single room with full private bath: $155/day
+Single room with full private bath and all meals: $155/day

 Commuter fees: 3 meals and snacks throughout the day: $75/day